akshat-duggal/akshat-duggal/README.md

-- 👋 Hi, I’m @akshat-duggal
+- 👋 Hi, I’m Akshat

+<!---
 - 👀 I’m interested in web development.

-<!---
 - 🌱 I’m currently learning Go.

 akshat-duggal/akshat-duggal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.